Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The local Hodge index inequality

 The finiteness of $\mathcal{C}\cap \ker \mathfrak{L}$ follows from Lemma \ref{lem mov restr}, Proposition \ref{kernel mov} and Proposition \ref{finite eff}, which extend to transcendental classes by the same arguments.
 The point is that we can use the result in \cite{nystromDualityMorse} as a replacement of \cite{BFJ09} to prove Proposition \ref{kernel mov} and Proposition \ref{finite eff}.

-The third requirement can be checked as follows.
+The requirement on weak Hodge-Riemann property can be checked as follows.
 It is clear if $D$ is given by a prime divisor, so we may assume that $D\in \Mov^1 (X)$.
-Since the weak Hodge-Riemann property is closed under taking limits, we may assume that $D=\pi_* A$ for some modification $\pi: \widehat{X} \rightarrow X$ and some ample or K\"ahler class $A$ on $\widehat{X}$.
+Since the weak Hodge-Riemann property is closed under taking limits, we may assume that $D=\pi_* A$ for some modification $\pi: \widehat{X} \rightarrow X$ and some K\"ahler class $A$ on $\widehat{X}$.
 Then the quadratic form can be written as